 - discharge a firearm being reckless as to whether doing so does or may damage property, maximum penalty 3 years imprisonment [s 32AA(4)]

-Section 20AA of the Criminal Law (Sentencing) Act 1988 (SA) sets out serious firearms offences.
-A person convicted of a serious firearms offence is generally deemed to be a serious firearms offender [see s 20AAB].
+Part 3 Division 3 of the Sentencing Act 2017 (SA) sets out serious firearms offences.
+A person convicted of a serious firearms offence is generally deemed to be a serious firearms offender [see s 50(1)].

-- their personal circumstances are so exceptional as to outweigh the need for general and personal deterrence to be the paramount consideration in the sentencing (as set out in s 10(2)(e) of the Act); and
+- their personal circumstances are so exceptional as to outweigh the paramount consideration of protecting the safety of the community (as set out in section 3 of the Act); and

 - it is appropriate to suspend the sentence in all of the circumstances.

 For a comprehensive summary of penalties for offences against the Firearms Act 2015 (SA), see our Firearms penalty summary (as at 1 July 2017).

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.